 Elsewhere in Kenya, as water becomes scarcer, game begins to concentrate, as witnessed around the springs and rivers of Chyulu Hills and northern Kenya.
 Further south, limpid skies mean that the iconic views of Mount Kilimanjaro from Amboseli are crystal clear.

-- The wildlife of Chyulu Hills is presided over by Africa’s towering icon, Mount Kilimanjaro. © Great Plains Conservation
+- The wildlife of Chyulu Hills is presided over by Africa’s towering icon, Mount Kilimanjaro. © Ol Donyo

-- A dhow cruise is a must when staying at Ocean Spa Lodge. © The Ocean Spa Lodge
+- A beach-and-bush break in Kenya is a wonderful option. © The Ocean Spa Lodge

 BEST VALUE FOR MONEY